Hello-MyFriends190/Hello-MyFriends190/README.md

 </p>

-I'll add more later heh, i'm tired.
+<p align="center"> I'll add more later heh, i'm tired.
 TvT

 <!--
 **Hello-MyFriends190/Hello-MyFriends190** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.